ginkgo-project/ginkgo/CONTRIBUTING.md

 ```sh
 ./create_new_algorithm.sh --help
 ```
 The main objective of this script is to add files and boiler plate code for the new algorithm using a model and an instance of that model.
-For example, models can be any one of`factorization`,`matrix`,`preconditioner` or `solver`.
+For example, models can be any one of `factorization`, `matrix`, `preconditioner` or `solver`.
 For example to create a new solver named `my_solver` similar to `gmres`, you would set the `ModelType` to `solver` and set the `ModelName` to `gmres`.
 This would duplicate the core algorithm and kernels of the `gmres` algorithm and replace the naming to `my_solver`.
-Additionally, marks all the kernels of the new `my_solver` to `GKO_NOT_IMPLEMENTED`.
+Additionally, all the kernels of the new `my_solver` are marked as `GKO_NOT_IMPLEMENTED`.
+For easy navigation and `.txt` file is created in the folder where the script is run, which lists all the TODO's.
+These TODO's can also be found in the corresponding files.

 ### Converting CUDA code to HIP code

 This script calls the `hipify` script provided by HIP converting the CUDA syntax to HIP syntax.
 Additionally, it also automatically replaces the instances of CUDA with HIP as appropriate.
-Hence this script can be called on a Ginkgo CUDA file.
+Hence, this script can be called on a Ginkgo CUDA file.

 ## Writing Tests